TSA May Recommend Stowing Laptops In Cargo For US Domestic Flights

 Re: (Score:2)

+At least it will be easier for them to search it for contraband that way.

-Re: Waiting for someone to make explosive clothes (Score:2)
+Re: Waiting for someone to make explosive clothes (Score:2, Informative)

 Exploding Trousers [wikipedia.org] is a real thing, apparently.